situlsrtq/void/README.md

 model uses a single, real time, Phong positional source.

-Dynamic allocation from the OS occurs exactly once, at initialization - all runtime dynamic objects are handled by a custom linear/bump allocator.
+Dynamic allocation from the OS occurs exactly once, at initialization - all runtime dynamic objects are handled by a custom linear/bump allocator that supports free operations.

 ## Vendor libraries: